AfriCodeWizard/dotgit/DEVELOPMENT.md

 ### 2. Testing Strategy

-For each component, we developed tests in the following order:
+For each component, I developed tests in the following order:

 1. **Basic Functionality Tests**
    - Core operations